 CALWF3

-calwf3 version 3.5 is implemented in the pipeline and used by the archive.
+version 3.7.1 is implemented in the pipeline and used by MAST.

 Correction For Charge Transfer Efficiency (PCTECORR)

-The charge transfer (CTE) of the UVIS detector has been declining over time as on-orbit radiation damage creates charge traps in the CCDs.
+The charge transfer (CTE) of the UVIS detector has been declining over time as on-orbit radiation damage creates charge traps in the CCDs (see the WFC3 CTE webpage for more details).
 Faint sources in particular can suffer large flux losses or even be lost entirely if observations are not planned and analyzed carefully.
 The CTE depends on the morphology of the source, the distribution of electrons in the field of view, and the population of charge traps in the detector column between the source and the transfer register.
 Further details of the current understanding of the state of the WFC3/UVIS charge transfer efficiency (CTE) are presented in Chapter 6 of the data handbook.
 The PCTECORR step aims to mitigate the flux loss incurred from CTE.

 Sink Pixel Detection and Marking